FredDude2004/FredDude2004/README.md

 # About Me:
 Hi, I'm Kaleb.
 My nickname is [Fred](#details-anchor), and I'm usually refered to as that.
 I'm a Computer Science student at Purdue (class of 2027) working toward a career in software engineering.
 Right now, I'm building projects and reading books to sharpen my skills.
-I prefer understanding how things work under the hood rather than stacking frameworks.
-This summer, I’m focusing on Finishing my full-stack web dev and AWS certifications and Building projects I’d actually use<br><br>
-Eventually, I want to work on low-level systems or performance-focused tools using C++ or Rust.
-For now, I’m making my way there one solid repo at a time.

 ## 🌐 Socials: